TheDrone7/shieldbow/docs/api/ClashManager.md

 #### .fetchPlayer ()

-Fetch participation info of a summoner in tournaments by the summoner ID.
+Fetch participation info of a summoner in clash tournaments by the summoner ID.